saadbinmanjur/saadbinmanjur/README.md

 ---
 #### My present status...

-- 🔭 Learning every day and engaged in some personal projects along with Kaggle competitions
+- 🔭 Learning every day and engaged in my personal projects

 - 🌱 Completed Master's Degree in Applied Statistics and Data Science at Jahangirnagar University